MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/notebooks-python-offline-installation.md

 1. Open Azure Data Studio
 2. From the Command Palette, search for Configure Python for Notebooks.
-3. In the Configure Python for Notebooks wizard, select 'Use existing Python installation' and browse to the installed Python location (eg. C:\\azuredatastudio-python).
+3. In the Configure Python for Notebooks wizard, select *Use existing Python installation*, and browse to the installed Python location (for example: C:\\azuredatastudio-python).

 Once the wizard is completed, open a new notebook and change the kernel to Python.